After you download and untar PeltonBlog, you'll find the following files and directories:

 Here's a few things to remember:

-- The title and date is used to produce the final file name of the article, so don't put any characters in there that are not suitable for the HTTP protocol.
+- The title and date is used to produce the final file name of the article, so don't put any characters in there that are not suitable for a web file name.

 - Please follow the indicated date format.
 It's used to produce the article-by-year home page listing.